Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/managing_credentials.md

 2. Enter a new password in the **Change Password** field.
 The password should be at least eight characters (default requirements) or must adhere to any password policies configured for your organization.
 As you enter a new password in the **Change Password** field, the **Confirm Password** field is displayed.
     ![Change and confirm password](/Images/change_password_latest.png)
 3. Confirm the new password in the **Confirm Password** field.
 The entry in the **Confirm Password** field must be the same as the entry in the **Password** field.
-4. Select the **Force Logout** checkbox to force the log out of any current sessions.
+4. Select the **Force Sign-out** checkbox to force the termination of any current sessions.
 5. Click the **Save** button.
 The password change is saved and an Account Information Changed notification email is sent.

 ## Manage multi-factor authentication